jprili/quarrion/README.md

 # quarrion
-A small compiled programming language.
+A small interpreted programming language.
 This is my first attempt making my own programming language so there's probably no practical application for this one.